Road & Highway Repair in Auckland

 Road Surface Cracking and Deteriorating

-The asphalt or chip seal surface on your road is showing widespread cracking — crocodile cracking, longitudinal cracks along wheel paths, or edge break along the road margins.
-The surface is deteriorating faster than patching can keep up with and the road needs resurfacing or reconstruction.
+The asphalt or chip seal surface on your road is showing widespread cracking, crocodile cracking, longitudinal cracks along wheel paths, or edge break along the road margins.
+Patching can't keep up with it anymore and the road needs resurfacing or reconstruction.

 3